pisenberg/vispubdata/README.md

 Petra Isenberg, Florian Heimerl, Steffen Koch, Tobias Isenberg, Panpan Xu, Charles D. Stolper, Michael Sedlmair, Jian Chen, Torsten Möller, and John Stasko. vispubdata.org: A Metadata Collection about IEEE Visualization (VIS) Publications.
 IEEE Transactions on Visualization and Computer Graphics, 23(9):2199–2206, September 2017. doi: [10.1109/TVCG.2016.2615308](https://doi.org/10.1109/TVCG.2016.2615308)

-If you use this data, we would appreciate a citation to this paper:
+If you use this data, we would appreciate a citation to our paper:
 ```
 @article{Isenberg:2017:VMC,
   author      = {Petra Isenberg and Florian Heimerl and Steffen Koch and Tobias Isenberg and Panpan Xu and Charles D. Stolper and Michael Sedlmair and Jian Chen and Torsten M{\"o}ller and John Stasko},